Search for long-lived particles decaying to leptons with large impact parameter in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties in the signal efficiency

 One selection within the muon identification could have some dependence on \ad, namely, the requirement that the muons have at least one pixel detector hit.
 We find the efficiency of this criterion in simulated cosmic ray muon events and cosmic ray muon events from data, and we apply the difference in mean efficiency between data and simulation as a systematic uncertainty in the signal yield.
 The average uncertainty is about 16 (32)\% in the $\Pe\Pgm$ ($\Pgm\Pgm$) channel.
-The 2017 and 2018 systematic uncertainties are treated as fully correlated, while the 2016 uncertainty is treated as uncorrelated with the 2017 and 2018 uncertainties.
+The 2017 and 2018 systematic uncertainties are treated as fully correlated, while the 2016 uncertainty is treated as uncorrelated with the 2017 and 2018 uncertainties, since the pixel detector was upgraded after the 2016 data taking.
+Although we apply a similar pixel detector hit requirement on electrons, we do not apply a systematic uncertainty for electrons because it would require a sample of displaced electrons in data, which is difficult to obtain and verify.
+We checked that adding such a systematic uncertainty would not significantly affect the results.

 For the two systematic uncertainties derived with cosmic ray muon events, the largest uncertainty is in 2016, compared with relatively smaller uncertainties in 2017 and 2018.
 This is in part because the 2016 cosmic data sample is much smaller, meaning that the statistical uncertainties are larger in this year.
 In addition, the uncertainty is reduced in 2017 and 2018 due to the upgrade of the pixel tracker, which allows for more precise tracking measurements.